bryonbaker/shakeout-app/README.md

 # Maintaining the base image patch level

-I don't promise to kee this patched on the latest RHEL UBI.
+I don't promise to keep this patched on the latest RHEL UBI.
 So to make this your own you need to maintain two specific files.

 **Makefile:**